 Bloomsbury Fashion Business Cases brings fashion business to life and creates a link between education and industry.
 Designed to help students develop the essential business skills required by the next generation of fashion industry professionals, this digital resource is global in focus and presents real-world cases on challenges facing the business of fashion, tackling important issues such as sustainability, technology, ethics, and leadership.
 The resource is tailored to provide the tools to steer students toward success as they transition to a career in fashion.

 The Fortunoff Archive currently holds more than 4,400 testimonies, which are comprised of over 12,000 recorded hours of videotape.
 Testimonies were produced in cooperation with thirty-six affiliated projects across North America, South America, Europe, and Israel.
 The Fortunoff Archive and its affiliates recorded the testimonies of willing individuals with first-hand experience of the Nazi persecutions, including those who were in hiding, survivors, bystanders, resistants, and liberators.
 Testimonies were recorded in whatever language the witness preferred, and range in length from 30 minutes to over 40 hours (recorded over several sessions).

-The Social Justice Suite is a set of four open databases.
-These are Slavery in America and the World: History, Culture & Law, Gun Regulation and Legislation in America, Civil Rights and Social Justice, and The Open Society Justice Initiative.
+The Social Justice Suite is a set of five open databases.
+These are Slavery in America and the World: History, Culture & Law, Gun Regulation and Legislation in America, Civil Rights and Social Justice, The Open Society Justice Initiative, and LGBTQ+ Rights.